pschlump/gowords/README.md

 # gowords

-Modified CSV reader to parse whitespace delimited words that may include quoted strings with blanks.
+This is a modified version of the Go (golang) CSV reader.
+It has been changed so that the default is to read in white space delimited words.
+Alternatively the words can be quoted with quote marks like C and include spaces inside them.